FlameHorizon/Lapis/doc/StringExt/Concat.md

 ### Parameters

 **Items** `ParamArray Variant` <br>
-An array of strings.
+An array of strings to join.

 ### Returns

 `String` <br>
-The concatenated elements of `values`.
+The concatenated elements of `Items`.

 ## Examples